 The audio/video capture, the events trace, and the mocap data were used to create animations for three conditions.
 For the first control condition (C1), the animation was created by directly applying the mocap data to the avatar.
-For the second control condition (C2), the avatar was animated using VMagicMirror [8], a popular VTubing system that takes mocap data as input and enhances it with animations triggered through key presses; we triggered animations manually and offline to make the best use of the VMagicMirror features and without putting pressure on the streamer's real-time performance.
+For the second control condition (C2), the avatar was animated using VMagicMirror [9], a popular VTubing system that takes mocap data as input and enhances it with animations triggered through key presses; we triggered animations manually and offline to make the best use of the VMagicMirror features and without putting pressure on the streamer's real-time performance.
 For the experimental condition (E), the avatar was animated using AlterEcho.
 All three animations have exactly the same audio track of the streamer's voice mixed in with the video game sounds.
 Each animation is 2min23s long.
 Note the animations do not show the streamer, just their avatar.
 During game play, the animation is juxtaposed to the computer screen capture.
 Please refer to Fig. 4 and to the accompanying video for an illustration of the animations used in the three conditions.

 Experimental procedure.
-First, the participant watched the three animations one at the time, in a random order.
-The participant answered on a five-point Likert scale whether "the avatar was engaging" (Engaging in Table 3), "the avatar was natural" (Natural), and whether they "would be happy with this avatar in [their] streaming/VTubing" (Preferable).
+First, the participant watched the three animations one at a time, in random order.
+After watching each video, the participant was immediately asked to rate on a five-point Likert scale whether "the avatar was engaging" (Engaging Table 3), "the avatar was natural" (Natural), and if they "would be happy with this avatar in [their] streaming/VTubing" (Preferable).
 Then, the participant was shown all three videos simultaneously, with two videos at the top and one video at the bottom (see accompanying video), in the order they just watched.
 The participant was asked to select the video in which they thought the avatar was "most engaging," "most natural," and the animation that had their "preferred" avatar.
 The participant could provide optional free-form feedback.